valeIT/valeIT.github.io/_posts/2019-10-29-Automatic-Testing-On-My-Blog.md

+---
+layout: post
-# Automatic Testing On My Blog
+title: Automatic Testing On My Blog
+date: 2019-10-29 16:28:05.000000000 +01:00
+type: post
+published: true
+status: publish
+categories: [Programming]
+image:
+image2:
+author: Valentino Urbano
+---

 [I've written how I'm running my blog as a production application][2] [multiple times][3].

-It has now been a few weeks and I like the process.
-Using bots has been the key.
-If I had to doo everything manually it wouldn't have been worth.
+It has now been a few weeks and I'm liking the process.
+Using bots has been the real key into making it work for more than a few days.
+If I had to do everything manually it wouldn't have been worth.
+I would have wasted so much time on gatekeeping (merging pull requests, assigning reviews, perfoming checks,...) that it would have been way too much.

-The main issue is the time commitment more than doubled, but it is still not an unsurmountable amount.
-Thankfully I've set up a lot of bots to do most of the work, but a few things are still manual.
+The time commitment has surely increased, but it is still not an unsurmountable amount.
+And what I got in return is having every single post checked by someone else and also have multiple automated checks before anything gets merged into the master branch.

+## Continuos Integration

-Since it has been some time I wanted to take a peek at [Travis CI][4], the CI tool I'm using.
-It spent almost 400 minutes to run test last week alone, thankfully they're free for Open Source applications.
+I took a peek at the Code Integration statistics and was surprised by how much it is used.
+I'm using [Travis CI][4] which is free for Open Source applications.
+It spent almost 400 minutes to run test last week alone!

-50 builds and test in one day is pretty massive...
+The record last week was 50 builds + test in one day.
 A lot of that activity is caused by bots, but some are manually triggered as well:

 - automatic pull request merging on success triggers a test
 - automatic pulling master into every branch that has a PR open triggers a build for each pr